 In general, Cartier-Bresson bristled from magazine and newspapers, dismissing both as impermanent.
 Despite those sentiments, the photographer is credited as the father of photojournalism, publishing images frequently with LIFE magazine.
 In 1966, he quit Magnum to return to painting and drawing.

 Cartier-Bresson enjoyed his first museum show at MoMA in 1947.
 63 years later, the museum displayed a posthumous retrospective from the artist, including 300 photos that span his groundbreaking career.
 The exhibition traveled between the Art Institute of Chicago, the San Francisco Museum of Modern Art and the High Museum of Art.
-Cartier-Bresson has had work shown at International Center of Photography, National Portrait Gallery in London, and the Centre Georges Pompidou, to name a few.
+Henri Cartier-Bresson photography has been shown at International Center of Photography, National Portrait Gallery in London, and the Centre Georges Pompidou, to name a few.